KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-rogue.md

 After reading the linked manual, there are additional aspects to keep in mind for Komodo's unique implementation.

 :::tip Quick Tip
-Some users report that typing the letter `s` on the keyboard does not properly execute the `save game` command.
-If this is an issue, instead use `SHIFT + Q`.
+In the classic manual, to save the game the user must type the letter `s` on the keyboard.
+However, Komodo disabled this command for technical reasons.
+Instead, use `SHIFT + Q`.
 :::

 Komodo's Rogue features two different game modes.
 There is one mode for single-player gameplay, where the `maxplayer` value is set to `1`, and one mode for multiplayer gameplay, where the `maxplayer` value is greater than `1`.